VRJ1718/maze-solver/README.md

 **📜 License**

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.<br>
 See the LICENSE file for details.

 ---

 **🙌 Acknowledgments**

-Inspired by classic Computer Science pathfinding algorithms
+Inspired by classic Computer Science pathfinding algorithms<br>

 Built using Pygame for smooth visualization and interaction